Bloody or tarry stools

 Considerations

 Eating black licorice, blueberries, blood sausage or taking iron pills, activated charcoal, or medicines that contain bismuth (such as Pepto-Bismol), can also cause black stools.
 Beets and foods with red coloring can sometimes make stools appear reddish.
-In all these cases, your doctor can test the stool with a chemical to rule out the presence of blood.
+In all these cases, your health care provider can test the stool with a chemical to check for the presence of blood.

 Bleeding in the esophagus or stomach (such as with peptic ulcer disease) can also cause you to vomit blood.